 It’s no secret that our team here at Great Western is in love with hardwood flooring.
-One step inside our showroom in Saint Charles, IL will make this more than evident, as we showcase a vast array of hardwood styles and species with different textures and finishes that will look absolutely wonderful in your home.
+One step inside our showroom in Naperville, IL will make this more than evident, as we showcase a vast array of hardwood styles and species with different textures and finishes that will look absolutely wonderful in your home.
 But did you know that each species has its own unique combination of style and performance attributes?
 In case you’re new to hardwood, here’s a quick comparison of some of the most popular hardwood species that are trending this year.

 Light Hardwood Species